-- 21. Your patient asks how long to wait between the first and second dose from her albuterol metered dose inhaler (MDI).
-You suggest that she:

-- a.
-Pause 15 minutes between actuations

-- b.
-Not pause at all, but deliver both actuations as quickly as possible, preferably over a time period of 1 second

-- c.
-Pause 1 to 5 minutes between actuations

-- d.
-Pause 30 minutes between actuations
+- 21. Your patient asks how long to wait between the first and second doses from her albuterol MDI.
+You suggest that she - a. pause 15 minutes between actuations. - b. not pause at all, but deliver both actuations as quickly as possible, preferably over a time period of 1 second. - c. pause 1 to 5 minutes between actuations. - d. pause 30 minutes between actuations.